Banana pecan cake

-Moist, nutty and lightly spiced this delicious cake will make the perfect teatime time.
+This banana and pecan cake is moist, nutty and lightly spiced.
+This delicious cake will make the perfect teatime treat.
 Use a really ripe banana – even one that has a black skin as it will be extra sweet and aromatic.
 The cake can be frozen without the topping just wrap in foil or greaseproof paper and cling film and freeze for up to one month.
 This cake also makes a lovely warming winter pud.
 Serve sliced whilst still warm from the oven with vanilla custard, cream or a dollop of creme fraiche.
 Drizzle over a little warmed maple syrup and top with some chopped pecans.

 For the topping: